 1. Winnie The Pooh

 Pregnant mamas make the cutest Winnie The Poohs.
-Start with a pair of gold stretchy pants ($17), pair with a matching gold long-sleeve t-shirt ($10), and top with a red short-sleeve t-shirt ($4).
-Finish off the look with a pair of Pooh ears ($9) and you can make a honey pot out of a pumpkin and a marker.
+Start with a pair of gold stretchy pants, pair with a matching gold long-sleeve t-shirt, and top with a red short-sleeve t-shirt.
+Finish off the look with a pair of Pooh ears, and you can make a honey pot out of a pumpkin and a marker.

 2. Fish Bowl

 Your tummy can be a cute fish bowl this Halloween.
-Start with a light blue t-shirt ($13), top with a dark blue t-shirt ($9) with a hole cut out for the belly, and paint your aquarium scene using an acrylic paint set ($18).
+Layer a dark blue t-shirt (with a hole cut out for the belly) over a light blue t-shirt or tank top, and paint an aquarium scene using an acrylic paint set.

 You will be a hit at your company Halloween party dressed as pregnant Arnold Schwarzenegger from the 1994 film, Junior.
-Start with white dress shirt ($24), a necktie ($9), top with a black blazer ($23) and this Arnold Schwarzenegger mask ($4).
+Start with a white dress shirt, a necktie, top with a black blazer and this Arnold Schwarzenegger mask.

 4. Jack O' Lantern